Are you considering switching to Sprint for your mobile phone service?

 Sprint will port (transfer) your current phone number for you.
 They request authorization from your current provider.
 Once that approval is received, Sprint can ship your device.
 Porting will be completed after you receive your Sprint phone.
 If you buy your device in-store, porting should be able to be completed within a day.

-Let's be honest, keeping your phone bill down is one of the most important things you can do for your budget.
 While the Sprint network doesn't offer the strongest 4G LTE network of the big four providers, they are one of the most affordable options.
 They offer the basics you expect - like unlimited talk, text, and data, along with a competitive device selection, including the newest Apple iPhone and Samsung Galaxy models.
 As long as they have coverage in your area, Sprint is a solid choice.